Monitoring

 Read-only hardware and software details of the device, grouped as:

-- General Information — Module, Model, SoC, Jetpack, network interfaces
+- General Information — Module, Model, SoC, Codename, Jetpack, network interfaces

 - Jetson Hardware — L4T, part numbers, serial, CUDA arch